Leverhulme Early Career Fellow

 - Notions of belonging and exclusion/inclusion processes, particularly the concepts of al-Mowatana and minoritisation, with a focus on Middle Eastern Christians.

-- History of concepts and modern Arab intellectual discourse.
+- Cultural history and history of modern Arab intellectual discourse.

 2015.
 Regional Insecurity After the Arab Uprisings.
 Basingstoke: Palgrave Macmillan.